raceconditionrunning/relay-scheduler/README.md

     ./solve.py lrr2023

+Solutions will stream into a timestamped folder in `solutions/`.
+By default, all optimal solutions are saved.

 Use `--help` to see additional options.

 Note that the solver will process float terms by converting them to a fixed precision (two decimal places, by default).

+To view a solution, use

+        ./print_schedule.py solutions/<run>/solution.json